The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 • If you are eager to become a doctor as quickly as possible, the course may not be for you.
 You will be delaying entry to medical school by a minimum of three years, and often longer.
 In particular, if there are not any courses other than medicine that you are interested in doing, the three years it takes to complete an undergraduate degree may feel like a very long time.
 However, be open to discovering that you enjoy other subjects more than you first thought!

 • University is expensive, and completing two separate degrees will increase these costs.
-It is important to plan carefully and think about your finances
+It is important to plan carefully and think about your finances.
+However, note that there are graduate entry medicine funding schemes available that may support you if money is an obstacle.

 As mentioned, entry to GEM courses is highly competitive and it is important that you think carefully about how to put together an application to maximise your chances.
 Planning ahead can be very helpful!